tensionhead/SpyBOAT/README.md

  before starting the computationally costly 2D stack transforms with SpyBOAT.

-### Spatial downscaling and smoothing
+### Spatial downsampling and smoothing

 Typically bio-image data aquired by tissue microscopy has much higher spatial resolution than temporal resolution.
 To save computing time and ressources, it is advisable to **spatially downscale** the input movie.
 SpyBOAT offers a simple rescaling based on a scaling factor in %.

+Spatial(!) smoothing is important, as SpyBOAT operates on every time-series *behind* a pixel (so along the time axis of the stack).
+Individual pixels tend to be quite noisy, so to faithfully resolve the larger structures of an oscillatory field SpyBOAT offers a standard Gaussian blur.
+For optimal results, the user might want to smooth (and/or downsample) her input movie beforehand (e.g. with Fiji), and then inspect the signals sitting on a few single pixels.
+Or even better, extract a few single-pixel signals, and run them through pyBOAT.
+If the results are satisfying there, the transform of the whole movie with SpyBOAT should also work well.

 ### Masking